 Help preserve the past by contributing to our collection of old photographs of Suffield.
 If you have old Suffield photos, take a picture with your phone at high resolution in good light, or scan it, and contact us.
 Or contact us and we will scan it for you.

-1683 Suffield Map.
 Drawn by Hezikiah Spencer Sheldon around 1875.
-(Large version)
+Double click to zoom

 Austin Tavern next to the old First National Bank in the center of town.
 George Washington is said to have stopped at this tavern.
 Street View Double click to zoom

-Suffield Agricultural Park (1880-1917).
 Martin Sheldon enjoyed visiting Saratoga Springs for the horse racing and wanted to build a track in Suffield.
 He named it the Suffield Agricultural Park in order to have the idea more easily accepted.
 The half mile harness race track was located where McAlister Intermediate School currently stands.
 There were additional buildings for cattle, sheep, and swine as well as booths for fruits, vegetables, home preserves, and handiwork such as patchwork quilts.
-(Street View (Approximate))
+Street View (Approximate) Double click to zoom

 Stoney Brooke below Schwartz dam with the Holloway House, 552 Boston Neck Road.
 The flooding was caused by the rains from Hurricane Connie and Hurricane Diane.
 On August 11, Hurricane Connie swept through the East coast-missing Connecticut, but bringing about 4 to 6 inches of rainfall to the state on August 13.
 Hurricane Diane came through the following week.
 Street View (Approximate) Double click to zoom